RTKConsortium/RTK/applications/rtkfourdrooster/README.md

   --niter 10 \
   --cgiter 4 \
   --tviter 10 \
-  --spacing "1, 1, 1, 1" \
+  --spacing 1 \
-  --size "285, 270, 307, 10" \
+  --size 285,270,307,10 \
-  --origin "-167.5, -135, -205, 0" \
+  --origin -167.5,-135,-205,0 \
   --frames 10 \
   --dvf toPhase50_4D.mhd \
   --idvf fromPhase50_4D.mhd \
 ```

-Note the option "--idvf", which allows to provide the inverse DVF.
+Note the option `--idvf` to provide the inverse DVF.
 It is used to inverse warp the 4D reconstruction after the temporal regularization.
 MA-ROOSTER will work with and without the inverse DVF, and yield almost the same results in both cases.
 Not using the inverse DVF is approximately two times slower, as it requires MA-ROOSTER to perform the inverse warping by an iterative method.

-Again, if you have a CUDA-enabled GPU (in this case with at least 3 GB of VRAM), and have compiled RTK with RTK_USE_CUDA = ON, you can add the "--bp CudaVoxelBased" and "--fp CudaRayCast" to speed up the computation by performing the forward and back projections on the GPU.
+Again, if you have a CUDA-enabled GPU (in this case with at least 3 GB of VRAM), and have compiled RTK with `RTK_USE_CUDA=ON`, you can add the `--bp CudaVoxelBased` and `--fp CudaRayCast` to speed up the computation by performing the forward and back projections on the GPU.

 You do not need the 4D planning CT data to perform the MA-ROOSTER reconstructions.
 It is only required to compute the DVFs, which can be downloaded above.
-We do provide it anyway, in case you want to use your own method, or the one described in Motion-Compensated FDK, to extract a DVF from it:
+We do provide it anyway, in case you want to use your own method, or the one described in [motion-compensated FDK](../rtkfdk/README.md), to extract a DVF from it:

 *   4D planning CT
     *   [Patient 1](https://data.kitware.com/api/v1/item/5be98bd28d777f2179a2a279/download)